flexewebs/uxbarf/README.md

 * 'A Network develops beneath an Information Architecture.'
 * 'A designer wills for the visuals.'
 * 'A channel designs up a service.'

+#Bugs and challenges

+* I'm trying to write something smarter here
+* English language structure is really tricky to deal with
+* Sentences are still somewhat buggy and don't make as much sense as they could
+* I want to turn this into a more artistic output, both in terms of look and feel (of the content)
+* Needs to be AJAX driven, instead of a PHP refresh
+* Nicer typography